-Exhibit 52 reports yields for unlevered private debt, represented by the Cliffwater Direct Lending Index, together with high yield bonds.
-The Cliffwater Direct Lending Index is comprised of approximately 14,000 middle market corporate loans representing over \$295 billion in asset value on September 30, 2023.
+Exhibit 52 reports yields for unlevered private debt, represented by the Cliffwater Direct Lending Index, together with high yield bonds.16 The Cliffwater Direct Lending Index is comprised of over 17,000 middle market corporate loans representing over \$393 billion in asset value on September 30, 2024.
 The Index is unlevered and gross of fees.
 Further information on the CDLI can be found at www.CliffwaterDirectLendingIndex.com.

-&lt;sup>17 See Private Debt: Yield, Safety and the Emergence of Alternative Lending, Stephen L. Nesbitt, (John Wiley & Sons, 2023), for an extensive discussion on private debt and the Cliffwater Direct Lending Index.
+16 See Private Debt: Yield, Safety and the Emergence of Alternative Lending, Stephen L. Nesbitt, (John Wiley & Sons, 2023), for an extensive discussion on private debt and the Cliffwater Direct Lending Index.